Western-Artificial-Intelligence/ai-law-agents/docs/OUTCOME_SCRIPTS.md

 - Statistic: McNemar log-odds on paired outcomes
 - Bootstrap: wild bootstrap with Rademacher signs at the pair level (design-based)
 - Outputs: estimate (log-odds), OR, ci_logit [p5,p95], ci_or [p5,p95]
+ - Seed: if `--seed` is omitted, defaults to `BAILIFF_ANALYSIS_SEED` or `ANALYSIS_SEED` env var (else 123)
+ - Continuity correction: applies Haldane–Anscombe when a discordant cell count is zero to keep a finite log-odds statistic

 ## Notes